jessicapardo/Crypto_vs_Market/README.md

 * Creation of the flask app to access the data and create endpoint (API)
 * Exploratory Data Analysis to generate visualizations using D3 and other libraries.
 * Dashboard desing using bootstrap HTML and CSS.
-* Dashboard deployment on Heroku.
+* Dashboard deployment on AWS and Heroku.

 ![Methodology](Images/workflow.png)